CosminJ2004/Web-Scraping-with-Python/README.md

 ![Python Logo](https://upload.wikimedia.org/wikipedia/commons/c/c3/Python-logo-notext.svg)

 ## Overview
 Web Scraping with Python is a project that extracts job listings from employment websites based on user-defined criteria.
-It allows users to specify keywords, locations, and other filters to retrieve relevant job postings efficiently.
+It allows users to specify keywords, locations, salary, and other filters to retrieve relevant job postings efficiently.

 ## Features
 - **BeautifulSoup Integration:** Parse and navigate HTML easily.